cda-tum/mnt-bestagon-library/README.md

 # Hexagons are the Bestagons: Design Automation for Silicon Dangling Bond Logic

-This repository provides complimentary data for the paper *Hexagons are the Bestagons: Design Automation for Silicon Dangling Bond Logic* by M. Walter, S. S. H. Ng, K. Walus, and R. Wille published in DAC 2022.
+This repository provides supplementary data for the paper *Hexagons are the Bestagons: Design Automation for Silicon Dangling Bond Logic* by M. Walter, S. S. H. Ng, K. Walus, and R. Wille published in DAC 2022.

 ## ML-generated SiDB *Bestagon* Gates